Disney World in March 2026 (Dates, Weather, and Crowd Expectations)

 - Reminder: The entirety of Dinoland U.S.A. closed in early February 2026.
 A new land is being constructed in that area of the park.

 For all scheduled refurbishments for the year, see our list of Disney World Ride Refurbishments.
+For ongoing and upcoming refurbishments at the various resorts, see our list of Disney Hotel Refurbishments.

 Final Thoughts

 We will update this calendar as more announcements are made.
 As always, we hope that our timelines will serve not only as a current reference but also as a future one.
 If you’re thinking about visiting in March 2027, the majority of the information outside of refurbishments and slight date changes will be similar.
+Remember, though, that this month could look different if Easter falls in March.

 In the Comments